mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 - **Result**: Earned $200k in profit
 - **Grade**: A+

 This caught me by surprise.

-I anticipated spending a lot more on electrical engineering.
-Last year, I thought we were going to move manufacturing to China, so I thought I'd have to manage that process through my EE vendor.
-I ended up getting lucky and finding a US-based contract manufacturer with facilities in Vietnam, so I was mostly able to work with them directly rather than needing my EE vendor to bridge the gap.
+My first two years running TinyPilot, I was basically at breakeven.
+Sales were going well, but I was also spending a ton on electrical engineering and software development, and a lot of my cash was tied up in inventory.

+One of the major changes was that my electrical engineering costs dropped drastically.
+In previous years, I had to iterate on our hardware design as the supply chain evolved and as we learned new things from manufacturing.
+But by 2023, we'd been manufacturing the same hardware for about a year, so we didn't have to do as much redesigning.

 I also underestimated how much the metal case would increase the value.
 I didn't experiment much with price before, but we were selling the 3D-printed version for $XX.
-When I switched to the metal case, I discovered that customers were willing to buy even at a higher price (TODO: link).
+When I switched to the metal case, I discovered that customers were willing to buy at higher prices (TODO: link).

 ### Close the TinyPilot office

 - **Result**: We still have the office but it's non-critical
 - **Grade**: B

-I originally gave our landlord notice that we'd be moving out on XX.
-Then when things ran late, I asked if we could have another two months.
-And then I realized we needed to inspect the shipments, and I asked if we could go month-to-month.
+I felt like we were past the point where it made sense to do a lot of our tasks in-house.
+Even though it went smoothly, there were lots of risks that could seriously disrupt business, such as pipes exploding.

+It is awfully convenient.
+The team likes having a quiet place to work rather than working from home.
+And rent is only $600/month, so it's not a huge expense.

 So, if a pipe burst in our office tomorrow and destroyed everything, it would be inconvenient, but we'd be fine.
 The most important thing we do there now is process returns, but we're in the process of handing that job over to our manufacturer.

+I didn't think our landlord would let us go month-to-month, but he ended up being fine with it.
+So if there's no long-term commitment, and we're using it out of convenience rather than necessity, I'm happy to keep it.

 ## Goals for year seven

 ### Manage TinyPilot on 20 hours per week

-### Goal 2
+I know I set this as a goal in 2022 and 2023, but third time's the charm!
+My management time is definitely trending downward, so I think this year I can get to 20 hours per week.

+### Publish a course or book

+I created a course about blogging, and I'm proud of the material.
+I wish I'd done more of that.

+When I look around at technology that I find exciting like Zig or Nix, I see such a dearth of long-form educational materials.
+Something I've realized over the years is that I enjoy teaching much more than most developers do.
+I also write so much publicly that I feel more comfortable writing material than most people do.
+Looking back on a lot of the blog posts I wrote this year.

+Also, in 2021, I said I'd write a book, and I still want to write it.

 ### Goal 3